cysouw/diathesis/text/c10_participle.md

 ## Diatheses with subject demotion

-### ~~SBJ › Ø~~ : [ N | – ] *werden+Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}
+### ~~SBJ › Ø~~ : [ N | – ] *werden+Partizip* Impersonal {#sec:participles-werden-impersonal-passive}

-To call this and the following ~~[SBJ › Ø]~~ diatheses "passive" is actually a misnomer, because there is no promotion of an argument to subject status.
+This and the following ~~[SBJ › Ø]~~ diatheses are widely referred to as *unpersönliches Passiv* in the German grammatical tradition, because the actual constructions (using light verbs like *werden*, *sein* or *gehören*) show a parallel to the real passives.
+However, to call this and the following ~~[SBJ › Ø]~~ diatheses "passive" is actually a misnomer, because there is no promotion of an argument to subject status.
 Also the retention of the original subject is mostly not possible.
-According to the categorisation of diatheses as used in this book a term like ~~insubjective~~ would be a more suitable name (see [@sec:intro-isolated-subject-diathesis]).
-However, because the actual constructions (using light verbs *werden*, *sein* or *gehören*) show a parallel to the real passives, the widely used term *unpersönliches Passiv* from the German grammatical tradition is retained here.
+According to the categorisation of diatheses as used in this book a term like *Insubjektiv* would be a more suitable name (see [@sec:intro-isolated-subject-diathesis]).

 The *werden+Partizip* impersonal passive is a widely discussed phenomenon in German grammar [cf. @primus2011 and the references therein] that occurs with some intransitive verbs like *schlafen* 'to sleep' [@next].
 A special and very atypical characteristic of this diathesis is that there is no grammatical subject expressed.
 Typically in German, when a nominative subject is dropped, then a valency-simulating pronoun *es* is inserted (see [@sec:intro-es]).
 However, in this diathesis the pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence is empty).
 In contrast, when the first position is filled, the pronoun *es* is absent [@next b].